adamsol/Pyxell/docs/manual.md

 ### `until` loop

-This loop is similar to `while` loop, but it is always executed at least once and runs until the condition is satisfied.
+This loop is similar to the `while` loop, but it is always executed at least once and runs until the condition is satisfied.

 ```
 a = 0